Synanthrope

-Common synanthrope habitats include houses, gardens, farms, parks, roadsides and rubbish dumps.
+A synanthrope (from Ancient Greek σύν (sýn) 'together, with' and ἄνθρωπος (ánthrōpos) 'man') is an organism that evolved to live near humans and benefit from human settlements and their environmental modifications (see also anthropophilia for animals who live close to humans as parasites).
+The term includes many animals and plants regarded as pests or weeds, but does not include domesticated species.
+Common synanthrope habitats include houses, sheds and barns, non-building structures, gardens, parks, farms, road verges and rubbish dumps.

-The term synanthrope includes many species regarded as pests or weeds, but does not include domesticated animals.
+Zoology

-Examples of synanthropes are various insect species (ants, lice, silverfish, cockroaches, etc.), house sparrows, rock doves (pigeons), crows, various rodent species, Virginia opossums, raccoons, certain monkey species, coyotes, deer, passerines, and other urban wildlife.
-Plants include Pineapple Weed, Dandelion, Chicory, and Plantain.
+Examples of synanthropes are various species of insects (ants, lice, bedbugs, silverfish, cockroaches, etc.), myriapods (millipedes and centipedes, notably the house centipede), arachnids (spiders, dust mite, etc.), common house gecko, birds such as house sparrows, gulls, rock doves (pigeons), crows and magpies, honeyguides, swallows and other passerines, various rodent species (especially rats, house mice and squirrels), Virginia opossums, raccoons, certain monkey species, coyotes, deer, and other urban wildlife.

 The brown rat is counted as one of the most prominent synanthropic animals and can be found in almost every place there are people.

 Botany

-In plants, synanthropes are classified into two main types - apophytes and anthropophytes.
+Synanthropic plants include pineapple weed, dandelion, chicory, and plantain.
+Plant synanthropes are classified into two main types – apophytes and anthropophytes.

 Apophytes are synanthropic species that are native in origin.
 They can be subdivided into the following: